bronna/iepdata/codebase.md

             </h3>

             <p class="text-width">
-                Maybe you've had this experience: meeting with a team of educators, specialists, and administrators to discuss your student's Individualized Education Program (IEP), but you feel like the systems at play are opaque.
-No matter how much everyone wants to do the right thing, you get the sense that your child's classroom placement isn't really about your child, but about the existing structures.
+                Maybe you've had this experience: meeting with a team of educators, specialists, and administrators to discuss your student's Individualized Education Program (IEP), but you feel like the systems you're navigating aren't transparent.
+No matter how much everyone wants to do the right thing, you get the sense that your child's classroom placement isn't actually about your child, but about existing structures.
 When the team suggests something like pulling your child out of regular classes for most of the day, something feels off.
             </p>
             <p class="text-width">
                 Missing from these discussions is context: How do the services in your district compare to other districts?
 Are there districts doing a better job of including students with disabilities?
 This tool helps you explore these questions using data reported by school districts each year.